 Anthocyanins and colonic microbiota

-Few studies have examined the metabolism of anthocyanins by the colonic microbiota.
+Few studies have examined the metabolism of anthocyanins by the gut microbiota in the colon, which is part of the larger human microbiota.

 Within two hours, it seems that all the anthocyanins lose their sugar moieties, thus producing anthocyanidins.